 - Keep some bacon, eggs, canned sardines in olive oil, and avocado in the house for quick low carb high fat breakfasts, lunches, or snacks.

 This is a rough outline for how to create your own simple meal plan for each week.
-Of course, if you want more variety and a detailed Keto meal plan, then please download our free 28-day Keto meal plan here.

 Your First Week on Keto